Skip to main content

 Individual-capacity lawsuits are those seeking to impose personal liability on government officers or employees for actions taken under color of state law as a part of their government work.
 They are typically suits seeking damages to be paid from the pocket of the officer himself or herself (or from applicable insurance policies).
 Officers and employees are not immune to such suits under the Eleventh Amendment, but they might enjoy one of the common-law immunities discussed below.

 Importantly, the Eleventh Amendment does not preclude suits against state officers and employees in their official capacity seeking prospective injunctive relief—that is, a court order requiring the defendant to take, or to refrain from taking, certain actions to protect the plaintiff’s rights.
 Ex parte Young, 209 U.S. 123 (1908).
-Thus, a federal court will hear an offender’s suit seeking an injunction of an ongoing constitutional violation.
+Thus, a federal court will hear a supervised individual’s suit seeking an injunction of an ongoing constitutional violation.
 Edelman v.
 Jordan, 415 U.S. 651 (1974).

 References